|You know it makes sense|

 This is a long-standing matter of debate.
 It's definitely stated that money doesn't exist and economics are different.
 Captain Picard says more than once that they work to better themselves and others.
 (See also the page on other questions of what the Federation is like.)

 It's possible that the Federation is what is called a "post-scarcity society".
 What if material goods were available to anyone who wanted them?
 The replicator would seem to make this possible.
 The most common reason for work—i.e., to get the money for what you need or want—disappears.
 Some have objected that even if you can have any material object, there are (for example) only a limited number of tickets for the World Cup final, or apartments in the centre of Paris, so there is still some competition; but it's hard to believe that many people would seriously work in the modern sense for these, let alone that a whole capitalist or money economy could be based on such things.
-The sort of jobs people want to do as an end in themselves would continue: for example a lot of scientific and academic work, though we can predict that the administrative side of academia will disappear—no more money or hiring issues, so academics and scientists would have little reason to defer to people telling them what to do.
+The sort of jobs people want to do as an end in themselves would continue; an obvious example is creative work, and Jake Sisko is an example of this.
+Also a lot of scientific and academic work, though we can predict that the administrative side of academia will largely disappear—no more money or hiring issues, so academics and scientists would have little reason to defer to people telling them what to do.
 It would be easy to secede and start your own outfit, just as in the early days of medieval universities when the scholars were not tied down by physical plant.
-Also the arts, callings such as medicine or religious vocation, and of course Starfleet itself.
-There could also be things people did for glory and status—this would overlap with other motives; for example sports might occupy both people who just enjoyed them and people who wanted the attention of being famous.
+The militarized academia shown in ST would recreate the sort of control structures academics generally do not want, and which the Federation economy would seem to make unnecessary, which makes it seem rather improbable.
+Also the arts, callings such as medicine or religious vocation, and of course Starfleet itself would remain careers.
+There could also be things people did for glory and status—this would overlap with other motives; for example sports might be an occupation both for people who just enjoyed them and people who wanted the attention of being famous.
 (See below for more on status as a motive.)

 We don't get to see a lot of the world outside Star Fleet in the earlier series.
 Starfleet itself is not much help.
 (Even in the present day, capitalist economics are not necessary for the internal relations of a naval crew at sea, or an Antarctic expedition.)
 However there are miners, who seem to be motivated by some sort of gain rather than enjoyment.
 Star Trek is deliberately vague about them; they're useful for stories but it's hard to fit them into the utopian future.
 Also apparently there are itinerant Vulcan traders ("Errand of Mercy", TOS) but this category seems to have been invented for the plot.
 There are also cases where money pops up: for example in Star Trek 3 McCoy is told that chartering a ship will cost a lot, and he says that he has money.
 (In DS9 Quark's bar is obviously part of a money economy but the space station is a cross-cultural meeting place.)
 In most cases however it seems likely that these are transactions with people outside the Federation.
 However, that raises another question: where do Federation citizens get this money from?
 Does the Federation give you an allowance of money for such purposes on request?
 Or do citizens acquire money by economic activities involving non-Federation societies?
 That would be a rather shady activity, possibly illegal, certainly a bit anti-social, but it would not matter too much if it remained marginal, which it probably would if the vast majority of people get everything they want free.
 We do see signs (such as Star Fleet officers' indulgence in Romulan ale) that they are a bit relaxed about some of the rules when well away from Earth.